top of page

 Headstone of LAC Robert Raw (Aircraft Depot Iraq)

 Cliff Thornton kindly sent me a photograph of the headstone for LAC Robert Raw's grave, Plot 2, Row A, Grave 3.
-The photograph was taken shortly after he was buried (2nd June 1935) and is looking west towards Plot 1.
+The photograph of the headstone was taken shortly after Raw was buried (2nd June 1935) and is looking west with Plot 1 in the background.
 Note that the unused grave (Plot 1, Row D, Grave 3) is evident by the lack of a headstone immediately behind Raw's grave.
-A photograph is also provided of the wreath placed on his grave and the badge given to Robert Raw when he undertook his apprenticeship training at the Technical Training School at RAF Halton.
+Note also the cracked state of the cemetery ground and lack of foliage, showing that the cemetery had recently been flooded.

 Headstone of LAC Raw, buried at Hinaidi RAF Cemetery (Now Ma'Asker Al Raschid)